Brooklyn Guardianship Law Lawyers

 Types of Legal Guardianship

 In the state of New York, there is backup guardianship.
 This person will be available if the original legal guardian is unable to perform their duties.
 There are four other types of legal guardianship.
 It’s possible for someone to be assigned as a guardian of someone’s property.
 These individuals will be responsible for a person’s finances.
 Someone could also be appointed as a guardian ad litem.
-These individuals will be an advocate for a child’s best interest during legal proceedings.
+These individuals will be an advocate for a child’s interest during legal proceedings.
 There is also a stand-in guardian.
 This is a person who is assigned to make decisions for a child if their parents become incapacitated because of health reasons and more.

 Individuals Under Guardianship